lluisemper/journey-visual/README.md

 ### Getting deeper

-The app is deployed in this url: https://marketvisual.herokuapp.com/ or you can have a look in this Youtube video: https://www.youtube.com/watch?v=9Uf7KwzoLgM&feature=youtu.be
+The app is deployed in this url: https://marketvisual.herokuapp.com/

+You can have a look in this Youtube video: https://www.youtube.com/watch?v=9Uf7KwzoLgM&feature=youtu.be